Tuesday 16 July 2013

 Overall ranking: Ranked 70th out of 124 in the Complete University Guide for 2014.

 History: First university institution in Wales, founded in 1872.
 Initially unsupported by government, it survived on the tireless fundraising of its staff and friends, and on the generosity especially of the Welsh Non-Conformist community.
 Retains an affectionate affinity with the communities of mid-Wales and especially with the town of Aberystwyth itself: no town-gown divide here.
 Having been part of the University of Wales, it gained its independence in 2007.

-Address: At the inmost point of the curve of Cardigan Bay, on the west coast of Wales, in Ceredigion.
+Address: At the inmost point of the curve of Cardigan Bay, on the west coast of Wales in Ceredigion.

-Vital statistics: Small and tightly knit with just over 10,000 students, 8,500 of which are undergraduates.
-Many of the seafront residences are university residences.
-35 per cent of students come from Wales.
+Vital statistics: Small and tightly knit with just over 10,000 students.
+8,500 undergraduates and 20 per cent international.
+Many of the seafront residences are university residences and 35 per cent of students come from Wales.

-Added value: Outdoor activities include hang-gliding, parachuting, riding and rambling; and the university is a designated 2012 Olympic training venue for mountain biking.
+Added value: Outdoor activities include hang-gliding, parachuting, riding and rambling; and the university was a designated 2012 Olympic training venue for mountain biking.
 Sport thrives, as do music and the arts.
-The university music centre offers vocal and instrumental lessons for staff and students and co-ordinates more than half a dozen ensembles which all bring together students and townspeople.
+The university music centre offers vocal and instrumental lessons for staff and students and co-ordinates more than half a dozen ensembles that bring together students and townspeople.
 Also home of the National Library of Wales, the only copyright library within 150 miles, which has more than six million volumes.
 Aber Rag has been raising money for charities and organisations for sixty years.
 Year in Employment scheme for students who want a year out working, plus lots of opportunities to study abroad.
 S

 Cheap to live there?
 Very.
 Rents in the private sector average around £57 per week.